metrique/laravel-index/README.md

 # laravel-index

-Create and manage a 2 tier navigation index in Laravel 5.
+Create and manage a tiered navigation index in Laravel 5.

 ## Installation